|San José State University|

 quantum analysis in momentum space.

-This means that as the energy of the system increases without bound the solution of the time independent Schrödinger's equation asymptotically approaches the spatial average of the time-spent momentum equation for the system.
+This means that as the energy of the system increases without bound the spatial average of the solution of the time independent Schrödinger's equation asymptotically approaches of the time-spent momentum equation for the system.

 David J. Griffiths, Introduction to Quantun Mechanics, Cambridge University Press, (2nd edition) 2017.